jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2023/PaloAlto-Unit-42-Ransomeware-Extortion-Report-2023.md

 ## Extortion Is on the Rise
 Ransomware and Extortion Report 2023  |  6

-*Image description: A graphic showing an upward arrow labeled "Threat actor's use of additional extortion tactics"*
+![Image description: A diagram showing the increase in threat actor's use of additional extortion tactics.]

 Ransomware and Extortion Report 2023  |  7
 With ransomware incidents grabbing attention